Big Steps to Change Corporate Culture

 Ways to Change Corporate Culture

-Do not make the mistake of trying to change your cultural norms unless your strategy is clear and up for the marketplace challenges you face.
+Strategic Clarity accounts for 31% of the difference between high and low performing teams and organizations.
+Do not make the mistake of trying to change your cultural or team norms unless your strategy is clear and attuned to the marketplace challenges you face.

 The Bottom Line

 If you are determined, a winning and aligned culture need not be out of reach.
 Have the courage to tackle the problem…but do so with objectivity, careful planning, good and frequent communication, consistent modeling of the desired behaviors and readiness to refresh the plan as needed.

 To learn more about the steps to change corporate culture, download The 3 Research-Backed Levels of a High Performance Culture that Leaders Must Get Right